-Unfortunately, due to the COVID-19 lockdown and social distancing measures put in the place by the UK Government, all university open days until at least August have been called off.
-This puts students in a difficult position as they have to make a decision about where they’d like to spend the next few years of their lives and invest thousands of pounds, without having seen the university through their own eyes.
+The COVID-19 lockdown and social distancing measures put in the place by the UK Government resulted in closures of university open days.
+This put students in a difficult position as they have to make a decision about where they’d like to spend the next few years of their lives and invest thousands of pounds, without having seen the university through their own eyes.

 They’re the next best thing without being able to physically visit a university.
 Although you won’t be able to check out the nice breakfast places near your potential accommodation, you will still be able to find out a lot about the university.

 For example, the University of Oxford has virtual tours available of many of the colleges.
-Through the virtual tours of the colleges, you can check out the accommodation, dining hall, the gardens and other notable features of that particular college or building.
-You can have a look for yourself by following this link: https://www.ox.ac.uk/admissions/undergraduate/colleges/college-virtual-tours?wssl=1
+Through the virtual tours of the colleges, you can check out the accommodation, dining hall, gardens and other notable features of that particular college or building.
+You can have a look for yourself by following the link here.

-General tips and questions you should ask at university open days
+General tips and questions you should ask at virtual university open days

-Talks and tours – every aspect of the university isn’t going to be relevant for you.
-You should register for the talks and tours about your subject or department by registering your interest for an open day.
+Every aspect of the university isn’t going to be relevant for you.
+You should only register for the talks and tours about your subject or department.
 You’ll be given access to talks provided by the university, and you will be able to ask questions that crop up in your mind whilst watching.

-Think of questions – it’s useful to have a batch of questions that you ask or find out about each university you are considering.
+It’s useful to have a batch of questions that you can ask or find out about each university you are considering.
 By doing this, you are able to compare the universities side-by-side rather than having fragmented information about all of them individually.
 If you are keen on a strong social experience at university, why not ask about the nightlife to current students?

-Teaching – this is an important one as it’s the reason you’re going!
+This is an important one as it’s the reason you’re going!
 What is the teaching style like?
 Do staff and students have a good rapport with each other?
 How easy is it to contact your tutors and how willing are they to help students?
-Some universities have less contact hours and rely more on students studying outside of scheduled hours.
+Some universities have fewer contact hours and rely more on students studying outside of scheduled hours.
 Think about what kind of support would work best for you and factor that into your final decision.

 What are you waiting for, go and register for virtual open days!

+While it isn’t ideal, it’s important to remember that every student applying this year has the same problem of not being able to visit the university.
 It may be possible to visit your university of choice later in the year… but it’s not guaranteed.
-We, at UniAdmissions, would recommend you take the opportunity virtual open days have presented to help you make an informed decision about something that will affect your future in a major way.
+We, at UniAdmissions, would recommend you take the opportunity that virtual open days have presented to help you make an informed decision about something that will affect your future in a major way.